Managing Chronic Diseases

-Chronic diseases can be difficult and expensive to treat, bu the good news is that in many cases, you can keep yourself from getting a chronic disease.
-Your healthy choices to eat right and to exercise can help you to avoid chronic disease or manage the ones you already have to live a longer, healthier life.
+Chronic diseases can be difficult and expensive to treat, but the good news is that in many cases, you can keep yourself from getting a chronic disease.
+Your healthy choices to eat right and to exercise can help you avoid chronic disease or manage the ones you already have to live a longer, healthier life.

 The American Diabetes Association offers simple information about diabetes.
 They will help you understand your risk for diabetes.
 They explain different types of diabetes.
 They also offer food plans and recipes to help you learn to make healthy food choices to prevent or manage diabetes.

 Blood pressure tells you how hard your body is working to push blood through from your heart.
 High blood pressure means your body is working harder than it should to circulate your blood.
 You can lower your blood pressure by eating healthier, exercising more, and stopping smoking or tobacco use.